10to1/10to1.github.com/_posts/2011-02-26-10to1-lighthousekeeper-theme.md

 **Creating your personal theme**

 The source files for the 10to1 theme can be found [here](https://github.com/fousa/lighthousekeeper-10to1-template/).
-It's very easy to create when you know how to write HTML and CSS.
+It's very easy to create when you know HTML and CSS.

 **Now let's get you on the way.**